 Are you one of those who deal with numbness or shooting pains from sciatica?
 The sciatic nerve stretches from the lower part of the spine down the back to each leg, and when it gets pinched, it causes discomfort.

 It can be caused by a pelvic fracture, slipped disk, tight muscles in the lower back, hips, and legs, and pregnancy.
-Regardless if you feel the pain after longer period of sitting or standing, or at night, the most efficient way for a relief are the following 8 yoga poses.
+Regardless if you feel the pain after longer periods of sitting or standing, or at night, the most efficient way for relief is the following 8 yoga poses.

-Figure Four is a Pigeon variation which affects the tight piriformis muscle.
+Figure Four is a Pigeon variation that affects the tight piriformis muscle.

-• Lie down on your back and put your legs in the air.
+- Lie down on your back and put your legs in the air.
 Put the right ankle on the left upper thigh.
-This shape resembles that of number 4, only upside down.
+This shape resembles that of the number 4, only upside down.

-• Remain this pose for 5 breaths, and then switch sides.
+- Remain in this pose for 5 breaths, and then switch sides.

 2. Seated Spinal Twist

-The pressure from the sciatic nerve can be relieved with some twisting poses that will create certain movement in the spine.
+The pressure from the sciatic nerve can be relieved with some twisting poses that will create certain movements in the spine.
 Moreover, this pose also targets the piriformis muscle.

-• Start by sitting on a mat with extended legs in front of you.
+- Start by sitting on a mat with extended legs in front of you.
 Then, bend your knees and put your left heel the closest you can to the right sit bone.
-Cross the right foot over the left knee and put it on the ground while your outer right ankle is right next to the left knee.2 Seated Spinal Twist
+Cross the right foot over the left knee and put it on the ground while your outer right ankle is right next to the left knee.

-• Stretch your right arm backwards, and put you palm on the ground.
+- Stretch your right arm backward, and put your palm on the ground.
 Carefully strengthen the twist by crossing the left elbow over the outer right thigh.

 3. Open Lizard

-• Carefully lower your right knee towards right, making sure you are resting on the outer part of your right flexed foot.
+- Carefully lower your right knee towards the right, making sure you are resting on the outer part of your right flexed foot.
 Your arms should be kept straight, pressing the chest forward as in the position of Upward Facing Dog.
 Your hips will thus lower, strengthening the stretch.

 4. Locust